 Of 2,375 eligible papers identified in literature search, 44 fulfilled the inclusion criteria after screening the titles, abstracts and full texts, and removing the duplicates (Figure 1).
 Five of these studies were published in English and thirty-nine in Chinese.
 Their sample size ranged from 259 to 1,348,030 subjects and 42 studies had a sample size greater than 1000.
 The 44 included studies had a total of 2,337,321 subjects of which 46.66% were females.
 Sixteen studies reported on the prevalence of ASDs, while 28 focused on the prevalence of autism.

 The characteristics of the included studies are shown in Table 1.
 These studies were conducted between 2000 and 2016 in 30 provinces/ municipalities/ autonomous regions in China.
 Mean age of the subjects ranged from 1.6 to 8 years, with the median age of 4 years.
 Twenty-seven studies were conducted in urban areas (61.4%) and the others were in both urban and rural areas (urban/rural were defined by the studies included in the meta-analysis).
-Seventeen studies were conducted in eastern China, nine in central China, four studies in western China, and one study was a national survey.
+Twenty-seven studies were conducted in eastern China, nine in central China, seven studies in western China, and one study was a national survey.
 The CABS was the most commonly used screening tool (22/44).

 Evaluation quality of the studies